 I have MUCH more confidence going into next year!
 I’m a second-generation homeschooler, this was year 6 for us, but I’ve never thought I had a great handle on the ins and outs of schooling my kids, it was always a lot of flying by the seat of my pants!
 I literally can’t wait to get my plans in place and see what next year throws at us!

 Introducing the CONFIDENT PLANNER GUARANTEE: Try Put Your Homeschool Year on Autopilot for 14 days risk-free.
 If you don't experience liberation from tedious prep and planning and valuable support to enhance your homeschool, contact email@example.com for a prompt, hassle-free refund.
 We're so confident in the transformative impact of our program that we offer a 100% satisfaction guarantee.
-No matter the reason, if you're not fully satisfied, we'll gladly refund your purchase (minus a 15% administrative fee) without any questions.
-With Put Your Homeschool Year on Autopilot, you have so much to gain.
+No matter the reason, if you're not fully satisfied, we'll gladly refund your purchase.
+With Put Your Homeschool Year on Autopilot, you have so much to gain and nothing to lose.